farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-Regression is a statistical technique used to estimate relationships among variables where focus is put on a dependent variable along with one or more independent variables.
-The independent variable is the 'predictor' while the dependent variable is the quantity we hope to predict.
-During our study a question was posed regarding whether two variables might be correlated and to what degree.
-Another was asked regarding whether one variable might be predictive of another.
+Regression is a statistical technique used to estimate relationships among variables where focus is often put on a dependent variable along with one or more independent variables.
+The independent variable is the 'predictor' while the dependent variable is the quantity one hopes to predict.
+During our study a question was posed regarding whether two variables might be correlated with one another and to what degree.
+Another was asked regarding whether one variable might be predictive of the other.

-In linear regression, it is assumed that the plotted observations are the result of random deviation from an underlying relationship between dependent and independent variables.
+There's a popular saying in statistics which asserts that 'correlation does not imply causation'.
+While certainly true that saying carries with it a negative connotation, as if correlation were not something of value in itself.
+Correlation and other measures of association may be useful for purposes of prediction _regardless of causation_.

-Our dependent variable was the amount of sucrose produced in each of thirty sections variably treated with known nitrogen levels.
-The final sucrose yield was carefully measured in the lab at the end of the season and, along with our primary independent variable, was known to us prior to analysis.
+Our 'dependent' variable was the amount of sucrose produced in each of thirty sections treated with a known level of nitrogen prior to data capture.
+The final yields (30 of them) were measured in the lab at the end of the season and, along with our 'independent' variable, was known prior to analysis.

 a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more